nprapps/armslist-analysis/README.md

 * You are running OSX.
 * You are using Python 2.7.
 (Probably the version that came OSX.)
 * You have virtualenv and virtualenvwrapper installed and working.
-* You have GNU Parallel installed -- a shell tool to execute multiple commands from standard input simultaneously.

 For more details on the technology stack used with the app-template, see our [development environment blog post](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html).